gabbersepp/dev.to-posts/blog-posts/net-internals/digging-into-callbacks/digging-into-callbacks.md

 ---
-published: false
+published: true
-title: "Digging into several callbacks and how you can obtain more information about an event"
+title: "Digging into a few callbacks and how you can obtain more information about an event"
 description: "I list some callbacks, what can be done with them and how you can obtain more information about an event."
 tags: dotnet, debug, tutorial, cpp
 series: Net-Profiler